-Interest expense increased \$37.9 million primarily related to our issuance of unsecured notes totaling \$2.3 billion on January 25, 2010, and \$1.8 billion during 2009, offset by the impact of the unsecured notes tendered on January 26, 2010.
+Interest expense increased \$54.9 million primarily related to our issuance of unsecured notes totaling \$2.3 billion on January 25, 2010 and \$1.8 billion during 2009 and the result of new or refinanced debt at several properties, offset by the impact of the unsecured notes acquired in the January 2010 tender offer and mortgage loans which were repaid during the 2010 period.

-The first quarter of 2010 included a loss on extinguishment of debt of \$165.6 million related to the charge for the unsecured note tender offer.
+During 2010, we incurred a loss on extinguishment of debt of \$165.6 million related to the charge for the unsecured note tender offer.

-Income from unconsolidated entities increased \$12.0 million primarily due to favorable results of operations over the prior period, a property opening and expansion in Japan, a decrease in the provision for credit losses and interest savings.
+Income from unconsolidated entities increased \$17.1 million primarily due to favorable results of operations over the prior period, a property opening and expansion in Japan, a decrease in the provision for credit losses and interest savings.

-Gain on sale or disposal of assets increased \$6.0 million as a result of the disposition of one regional mall, one community center, one other retail property and a non-retail building.
+Gain on sale or disposal of assets and interests in unconsolidated entities increased \$26.1 million primarily as a result of the gain on sale of Porta di Roma by GCI.

-Preferred unit distribution requirements decreased \$3.9 million as a result of the conversion or redemption of preferred units to units or cash during 2010 and 2009.
+Preferred unit distribution requirements decreased \$15.1 million as a result of the conversion and redemption of the Series I preferred units to units or cash during 2010 and 2009.